ClemRz/bitcoin-analyzer/documents/DOCUMENTATION.md

 # What's next

-Having more time I would certainly have secured the front and the back ends with SSL protocol.
+Having more time I would certainly have secured the front and the back ends interactions under SSL protocol.

-I am not sure PHP/MySQL is the most efficient choice for this kind of application.
+I am not sure if PHP/MySQL is the most efficient choice for this kind of application.
 For instance the relational aspect of MySQL is not used at all, a non-relational database could be a better choice.
 Also a functional programming language might be faster when it comes to treat a good amount of data.

 The out-of-scope items could be treated, starting with testing and CI pipeline.
 When more developers contribute to a project it helps keeping the quality of the product under control.